Converting Vinyl Records to CD

 Roll Your Own: Required Audio Components

 Convert vinyl to cd - turntable Chances are, though, you already have the necessary hardware to breathe new life into your old records.
-Nearly every household has a computer with a writable CD drive (CD burner) that will accept CD-R (record-once) or CD-RW (rewritable) media.
-If you don't have a CD burner, external CD-R/RW drives that connect with USB or Firewire cables are readily available, priced at US$30 and up.
+Most computers have a writable CD drive (CD burner) that will accept CD-R (record-once) or CD-RW (rewritable) media.
+If you don't have a CD burner, external CD-R/RW drives that connect with USB cables are readily available, priced at US$30 and up.

-Convert vinyl to cd - stereo receiver Of course, a record player is also required.
+Convert vinyl to cd - stereo receiver Of course, a record player (turntable) is also required.
 Thanks to the popularity of hip-hop and electronic music DJ cultures, there still remains a niche market for the production of turntables with both consumer and professional use in mind.
 Most lack built-in amplification, so a stereo amp or receiver is required to boost the signal from the player to the computer.
 If you need a turntable or receiver, you can find them at most large electronics stores, starting at around US $100.
+And of course there's always eBay.

 Convert vinyl to cd - RCA cables Most turntables have a pair of red and white RCA output jacks, often accompanied by a grounding terminal.
 Connect the color-coded outputs from the turntable to the corresponding inputs on the stereo receiver using a stereo RCA cable, ideally one that includes a third wire with U-shaped connectors that can be secured to grounding terminal screws on each component.